 The Lord Ashburton tragedy highlighted the need for a navigational aid at the northern end of Grand Manan.
 In 1857, the New Brunswick House of Assembly recommended constructing a lighthouse on the Northern Head of Grand Manan, with funds from the Bay of Fundy Light House Fund.
 The government subsequently authorized an investigation into the feasibility of establishing a lighthouse in the area and its construction if deemed suitable.

-Plans and specifications for the proposed lighthouse were drawn up in 1859, and a contract was entered into with John P. McKay of Saint John “for the construction of a Light House and a Keeper’s House at Swallow tail on the Island of Grand Manan” at a cost of £495.
-Mr. McKay and I. Woodward, Superintendent of Lighthouses in the Bay of Fundy, left Saint John on June 27th of that year aboard a steamer and proceeded to Grand Manan, where over the next two days they selected a spot for the contemplated buildings on “the Swallow’s Tail” and arranged to purchase up to four acres, at a cost of $25 per acre, from James Small, the owner of the property.
+In 1859, plans and specifications for the lighthouse were developed, and a contract was signed with John P. McKay of Saint John for £495.
+McKay and I. Woodward, Superintendent of Lighthouses in the Bay of Fundy, traveled to Grand Manan on June 27th aboard a steamer.
+Over the following two days, they selected a location for the proposed buildings on “the Swallow’s Tail” and arranged the purchase of up to four acres from James Small, the property owner, for $25 per acre.

 “We the undersigned having been called by Mr. John P. McKay to examine a Light House and Keeper’s House, built on “Swallow’s Tail,” and having examined the Specification we find the work done in accordance therewith, in every respect, in substantial workmanlike manner with the exception of the outside of the Light House, which is specified to be clapboarded, but is shingled with the best pine shingles, which we consider is a much superior job and is done in a faithful workmanlike manner.”